-There is an environment variable called "DEBUG\MODE" that controls the verbosity of some module executions.
-Setting to "On" or "Off" can enable or disable this functionality.
+There is an environment variable recognized by OSFI called "DEBUG\MODE" that controls the verbosity of some module executions.
+Setting to "On" or "Off" can enable or disable this output.

-- System folders.
-Users can change the default locations for these directories: - □ Modules.
-Here is where the module packages can be found.
-These packages are just a folder-structure containing the needed elements for the module to be successfully run.
+- □ System folders.
+Users can change the default locations for these directories: - □ Sessions.
+This is the place where all the files associated to session executions can be found.
+Execution scripts, report files and, by default, configuration and output files generated are going to be stored here.